nishkaush/tabata-timer/README.md

 (7) with every project, I am more and more convinced that a lot of debugging comes down to scope and closure.
 I am quite confident now with the rules of javascript compiling and traversing methods, so usually I am able to find my own mistakes and bugs.

+(8) Also remember to define the value that is to be used in a function before the function.
+Otherwise javascript won't read its value even if its on the line right after the function.
+Code is read from top to bottom so make sure you follow the sequence.

+(9) In case of functions that are repeated, javascript remembers the last value that was assigned to a variable or timer.
+So be sure to erase it or mould the code accordingly.
+So if a variable exists in the scope of a nested function only, when javascript gets to it the second time around, it will remember the last value that the variable had.
+In case of global variables, it is clearly evident.